davidiommi/Panda-3D-GAN-Pytorch/Readme.md

 1) Launch the matlab file "convertDicomtoNii.m" to convert Dicom files in Nifti format.

+2) (Optional) Launch cropNiftiForGan.m to crop the image and remove the noise of the background region around the skull.
+This script was tested for Siemens Biograph mMR, cropping the 344x344x127 original frame into 128x128x128 frame.
+Please change the code depending of your needs.

-2) Launch organize_folder_structure.py to organize the data for the training.
+3) Launch organize_folder_structure.py to organize the data for the training.
 If early-frames  are in in "./volumes" folder and late-frames in "./labels" folder run:

 ```console
 python organize_folder_structure.py --images ./volumes --labels ./labels --split 2